gregdetre/healthyselfjournal/docs/reference/PRODUCT_VISION_FEATURES.md

 A command-line journaling app using voice input to lower friction and dialogue-based questioning to maintain engagement while avoiding common pitfalls identified in research.

+We prioritize evidence-based design and the long-term wellbeing of users and society over engagement.

 ## See also

 - `ARCHITECTURE.md` - System architecture, components, and data flow